ak78158/ak78158/README.md

 # Hi folks <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a Pursuing Undergraduate Student in Computer Science Engineering (CSE) from IIIT Nagpur with passion for new technologies, and always learning to add new skills in my skill set.
+I'm Amit Kumar a Pursuing Undergraduate Student in Computer Science Engineering (CSE) from IIIT Nagpur with passion for new technologies, and always learning to add new skills in my skill set.
                          I am a hardworking person but a believer in working smart.